Skip to content

 The 5 Things That Blow Up MVP Budgets

-Across hundreds of MVP scoping conversations, the same five patterns wreck fixed-price quotes.
+Across hundreds of MVP scoping conversations, the same five patterns wreck scoped estimates.
 Spot them in your own brief before you sign anything.

 • Scope creep dressed as requirements.
-A 47-feature spreadsheet is not an MVP brief.
-It is a full product roadmap.
+A 47-feature spreadsheet is a full product roadmap.
 Cut to 6 features and the price drops by 4x.
-We have shipped to paying users in week 4 from briefs we cut by 87%.
+I have shipped to paying users in week 4 from briefs cut by 87%.

 • Design-first thinking.
 Six weeks of Figma before any code is written is the most reliable way to overspend on an MVP.
 Design while you build, not before.
 Real users tell you what to design for.